JustOpenSource/fatalshootings/README.md

-Application to explore data from [Fatal Encounters](http://fatalencounters.org).
+aApplication to explore data from [Fatal Encounters](http://fatalencounters.org).

 ##Table of Contents